juliangut/slim-routing/README.md

 > Routing gathering and compilation can be quite a heavy load process depending on how many classes/files and routes are defined, specially for annotations.
 For this reason it's advised to always use [Slim's router cache](https://www.slimframework.com/docs/objects/application.html#slim-default-settings) on production applications and invalidate cache on deployment

-Route callbacks can now return `\Jgut\Slim\Routing\Response\ResponseTypeInterface` responses that will be later transformed into the mandatory `Psr\Message\ResponseInterface` in a way that lets you decouple view from controller
+Route callbacks can now return `\Jgut\Slim\Routing\Response\ResponseType` responses that will be later transformed into the mandatory `Psr\Message\ResponseInterface` in a way that lets you decouple view from controller

 ## Installation